ontehfritz/SuperSimpleWorker/README.md

 ## Setup

-1. Copy the DelayedJob.dll in your project bin folder.
+1. Copy the SuperSimpleWorker.dll in your project bin folder.

-2. Using MonoDevelop or Visual Studio reference the DelayedJob.dll
+2. Using MonoDevelop or Visual Studio reference the SuperSimpleWorker.dll

 3. Copy a Repository[databasename].dll assembly in your bin folder and reference it with visual studio or MonoDevelop.

-4. Create the delayed_job table in one of the supported databases.
+4. Create the SSW table in one of the supported databases.
 The sql table script can be found in the sql folder.

 5. Start creating jobs use The IJob interface and create your class:

 ```
-public class EmailJob : DelayedJob.IJob
+public class EmailJob : IJob
 {
 	//Make sure information you want to persist in the database is public
-	//There is no way to serialize and deserialize private data.
+	//There is no way to serialise and deserialize private data.
 	public string fromAddress = "email@gmail.com";
 	public string toAddress = "toemail@gmail.com";
 	public const string fromPassword = "";
-	public const string subject = "DelayJob.net test";
+	public const string subject = "SSW test";
 	public const string body = "A automated test";

 	public void perform(){